Green Goddess Dressing Recipe

 Why you’ll love this recipe:

-- Green Goddess dressing is creamy and indulgent with the fresh flavors of lemon, fresh herbs and chives.
+- Green Goddess dressing is creamy and herbaceous with the fresh flavors of lemon, fresh herbs and chives.

-- It’s a versatile, healthy recipe and may be used as a salad dressing, dip or sauce.
+- It’s a versatile, healthy recipe that may be used as a salad dressing, dip or sauce.

 - It can be customized with whatever herbs you have on hand.